The Quilter Foundation

 Management Structure

 The Foundation is led by Quilter's Chief People Officer and operates with an Engagement Lead who works closely with advisers and employees to inspire support, manage fundraising, volunteering, and communications.
-A Community Investment Panel reviews and selects charities nominated through the Local Community Fund.
+A Community Investment Panel reviews and selects charities nominated through the Brighter Together Fund.

 How to Apply

 Important: The Quilter Foundation does not have a public application process.
-Organizations cannot apply directly.
+Organisations cannot apply directly.

-Local Community Fund (Only Route for Smaller Organizations):
+Brighter Together Fund (Only Route for Smaller Organisations):

 • Charities must be nominated by a Quilter employee or financial adviser